-What's the meaning of the phrase 'Go Dolally'?
+What's the meaning of the phrase 'Go Doolally'?

 Originally 'doolally tap', meaning unbalanced state of mind.

-What's the origin of the phrase 'Go Dolally'?
+What's the origin of the phrase 'Go Doolally'?

 The spelling of dolally is fairly arbitrary and is seen as, 'go doolally', 'go doo-lally', 'go doolali' etc. This arbitrariness is due to it being an Anglicized version of an Indian place name rather than any English word.

 The term is British Army slang, from the Deolali sanatorium, Marashtra, India and is first cited in Fraser & Gibbons', Soldier & Sailor Words, 1925:

 "Deolali tap (otherwise doolally tap), mad, off one's head.
 Old Army."